Bynfezia: Package Insert / Prescribing Info

 8.3 Females and Males of Reproductive Potential

-Discuss the potential for unintended pregnancy with premenopausal women as the therapeutic benefits of a reduction in GH levels and normalization of IGF-1 concentration in acromegalic females treated with octreotide may lead to improved fertility.
+Discuss the potential for unintended pregnancy with premenopausal women as the therapeutic benefits of a reduction in GH levels and normalization of insulin-like growth factor 1 (IGF-1) concentration in acromegalic females treated with octreotide may lead to improved fertility.

 8.4 Pediatric Use

-Safety and efficacy of BYNFEZIA Pen in pediatric patients have not been established.
+Safety and efficacy of octreotide injection in the pediatric population have not been demonstrated.

-In post-marketing reports, serious adverse reactions, including hypoxia, necrotizing enterocolitis, and death, have been reported with octreotide injection use in pediatric patients, most notably in children under 2 years of age.
+No formal controlled clinical trials have been performed to evaluate the safety and effectiveness of octreotide injection in pediatric patients under age 6 years.
+In post-marketing reports, serious adverse events, including hypoxia, necrotizing enterocolitis, and death, have been reported with octreotide injection use in children, most notably in children under 2 years of age.
+The relationship of these events to octreotide has not been established as the majority of these pediatric patients had serious underlying co-morbid conditions.

 8.5 Geriatric Use